John Benson (clockmaker)

 John Benson was an English clockmaker who lived and worked in Whitehaven, mainly on brass dial eight-day clocks with rolling moons for the upper market.
 Many have centre calendar work, simple tidal indicators, music, quarter-chiming and/or astronomical functions.
 He noted about twenty, including one with quarter chimes and music, most in red walnut or mahogany cases.
-He married in 1750 and died in 1798.
+He married in 1750, moved to Belfast in 1753, then back to Whitehaven in 1755, where he died in 1798.

-Possibly his most famous work is in the main hall of 10 Downing Street, the residence of the British Prime Minister.
-It’s reported that the chimes annoyed Winston Churchill enough that he had the musical part turned off.
+According to the Regent Antiques website, "Possibly his most famous work is in the main hall of 10 Downing Street, the residence of the British Prime Minister.
+It's reported that the chimes annoyed Winston Churchill enough that he had the musical part turned off."